Gunnlaugs saga ormstungu: Story

-Court Culture and Gift-Giving
+Court culture and gift-giving

-The Saga of Gunnlaugr Serpent-Tongue is the strongest example among the Icelandic sagas of court culture and the culture of gift giving in the late Viking age.
+The Saga of Gunnlaugr Serpent-Tongue is the strongest example among the Icelandic sagas of court culture and the culture of gift giving in the late Viking Age.
 The exchange of gifts was common in many parts of Viking society outside of court culture as a means of settling disputes and showing respect, but gift-giving in a court context had a special significance in Viking culture.
-Making expeditions from Iceland to Norway and England traveling to the courts of wealthy and powerful men and offering them gifts was a way to gain favor with influential people and make a name for one's self.
-Honor was a crucial part of one's character in this society, and most interactions were based on people's reputations and the honor that they had accrued over their lifetime, so it was a constant struggle to increase one's honor to make one's life easier.
-By giving gifts to an earl or a king, the honor of both the giver and the receiver are increased.
+Making expeditions from Iceland to Norway and England travelling to the courts of wealthy and powerful men and offering them gifts was a way to gain favour with influential people and make a name for one's self.
+Honor was a crucial part of one's character in this society, and most interactions were based on people's reputations and the honour that they had accrued over their lifetime, so it was a constant struggle to increase one's honour to make one's life easier.
+By giving gifts to an earl or a king, the honour of both the giver and the receiver are increased.

 When a visitor to a court comes bearing a gift, it is usually something unique or significant that is intended to catch the eye of both the receiver and anyone who enters their court.
 In Gunnlaug's saga, Gunnlaug gives the gift of poetry to the leaders of the courts he visits.
 Poetry was greatly respected during this time because it was not only an art form that could be dedicated to a specific person, but if the poem was good enough and happened to speak well of its subject, then there was a chance that it would be remembered and recited for generations, carrying on the story of the person for whom it was written.
-In another saga, Audun of The West Fjords, Audun brings the gift of a polar bear from Greenland to a Danish king, and gains much honor as well as material wealth because of the rarity and extravagance of his gift.
+In another saga, Audun of The West Fjords, Audun brings the gift of a polar bear from Greenland to a Danish king, and gains much honour as well as material wealth because of the rarity and extravagance of his gift.